ibm-cloud-docs/hs-crypto/initialize_hsm.md

   ```
   {: pre}

-  A list of crypto unitss that are assigned to the current user account is displayed.
+  A list of crypto units that are assigned to the current user account is displayed.
 When prompted, enter a list of crypto unit numbers to be removed from the selected crypto unit list.

   **Tip:** In general, either all crypto units or none of the crypto units in a service instance are selected.
 This causes subsequent administrative commands to update all crypto units of a service instance consistently.
 However, if the crypto units of a service instance become configured differently, you need to select and work with crypto units individually to restore a consistent configuration to all crypto units in a service instance.